 Originally labeled a freak course?
 Possibly converted to an employee's course?
 Two sets of greens?
 Replacing acres and acres of grass with the very sandy wasteland it started as right before hosting two U. S. Opens in consecutive weeks?
 It can't possibly be so.

-In 1895, the inventor of the soda fountain bought more than 5,000 acres of barren wasteland.
-This area was so barren, some thought it existed only to bind the rest of the world together.
+In 1895, the inventor of the soda fountain bought more than 5,000 acres of barren, sandy wasteland in Pinehurst, North Carolina.
 He started his own village for consumptives but soon realized he made a grievous error.
 Fighting to preserve what was left of his investment, James Walker Tufts was saved by a little white ball.
 Witnessing a few guests swatting it around his dairy field with sticks, he realized his saving grace was a new game recently imported from across the Atlantic.
 The game was called golf.

-110 years later the USGA hosted its second U.S. Open in six years on one of the most famous golf courses in the world, Pinehurst No. 2.
-The intervening years saw the evolution of a history of one of the top golf destination areas in the world.
-Inside these pages is the story of Pinehurst Resort, Mid Pines, Pine Needles, Southern Pines Country Club, The Country Club of North Carolina and countless other golf courses of the Sandhills.
+The intervening years saw the evolution and challenges of one of the top golf destinations in the world.
+Inside these pages is the story of Pinehurst Resort, Mid Pines, Pine Needles, Southern Pines Golf Club, The Country Club of North Carolina, Tobacco Road and countless other golf courses of the Sandhills.
 The story of Pinehurst is one of dumb luck, ingenuity, grand visions, and tremendous risk.
 This is the story of the Home of American Golf and it isn't what you think...

 The Legendary Evolution of Pinehurst, Home of American Golf is a completely updated and re-written version of his 2007 International Network of Golf Book of the Year tome on the history of Sandhills golf, Pinehurst ~ Home of American Golf (no longer in print and very difficult to find).